Navid200/xDrip/docs/Nightscout/Terminal.md

 Click on SSH on the line associated with your Nightscout virtual machine.
 ![](./images/SSH.png)

-Be patient as it may take while for the terminal to come up.
+Be patient as it may take a few seconds for the terminal to come up.

-This is a Linux terminal.
 When you are done, you can type exit to close the terminal or just click on X at the top right corner.